usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Key elements of Kanban include:

-* **Visual boards**: Tasks are represented as cards on a board, moving through columns that denote workflow stages (e.g., To Do, In Progress, Done).
+* **Visual boards**: Tasks are represented as cards on a board, moving through columns that de workflow stages (e.g., To Do, In Progress, Done).
 * **Work-In-Progress (WIP) limits**: Limiting the number of tasks in each stage prevents overloading and highlights bottlenecks.
 * **Flow Metrics**: Metrics such as lead time, cycle time, and throughput provide insights into process efficiency and help in continuous improvement.